racslabs/racs/README.md

 - **Time-Range Queries**: Retrieve precise audio segments by timestamp for efficient slicing, analysis, or playback.
 - **Metadata Management**: Store and query audio-specific metadata such as sample rate, bit depth, and channel count.
 - **Caching & Persistence**: Hybrid memory–disk storage with LRU caching for fast access and durable persistence.
+- **Programmability**: Embedded Guile Scheme interpreter for direct, scriptable interaction with the server.

 ### Storage Engine